Tax Guide for Grocery Stores

 Industry Topics

-A grocery store is an establishment whose principal line of business is the sale of food products and related items.
-This term includes separate grocery departments, but does not include delicatessens, country or general stores, or businesses that only handle groceries as a sideline.
+A grocery store is an establishment whose main line of business is the sale of food products and related items.
+This term includes separate grocery departments in department stores but does not include delicatessens, country or general stores, or businesses that only handle groceries as a small part of the business.

 Sales of food products for human consumption are generally nontaxable.
 You should keep accurate and complete records of all purchases and sales to verify all exemptions claimed as exempt sales of food products.

-For detailed lists of common taxable and nontaxable food products please consult publication 31, Grocery Stores, or you may call our Customer Service Center at 1-800-400-7115.
+For detailed lists of common taxable and nontaxable food products, please see publication 31, Grocery Stores, or call our Customer Service Center at 1-800-400-7115 (TTY:711).

 The Basics